JenniBeadle/ptx-vid-loc/docs/Introduction.md

 There are at least 24 introductory videos.
 These notes have been prepared to help you localise the videos.

 :::tip
-Most if not all of these videos can be done with any project.
+Most if not all of the videos in the Introduction can be done with any project.
 :::

 ## Intro P9